The Problem of Agriculture

 Our basic strategy is to develop agricultural systems modeled after an exceptionally productive ecosystem: the savanna.
 In natural savannas, once common throughout the corn belts and bread baskets of the world, life flourishes in diversity.
 Savannas protect soil, regenerate nutrients, filter water, sequester carbon, harbor wildlife, and contribute to human well-being.
 Our premise is that agricultural savannas can also function this way, taking the form of natural savannas, but with intentionally-designed and intensively-managed combinations of plants and animals that are valuable to humans for food, fuel, and fiber.

-We are not starting from scratch, nor are we alone in this vision.
-We call our savanna-mimicking agriculture “production agroforestry,” since a body of research and policy already uses this terminology.
-A pivotal goal of this emerging, integrated paradigm is replacement of annual grains grown in monoculture – which supply the bulk of the human diet and commodity demand – with calories harvested in staple quantities from perennial plants grown in polyculture with integrated livestock.
+A pivotal goal of this emerging, integrated paradigm is the replacement of annual grains grown in monoculture – which supply the bulk of the human diet and commodity demand – with calories harvested in staple quantities from perennial plants grown in polyculture with integrated livestock.
 Nature works this way, powered by linked cyclical systems, without fossil inputs.
 Our agriculture must aim to do likewise.